-In the absence of mistake, fraud, incompetency or bad faith, the determination of the student's grades by the instructor shall be final once they have been filed in the

-Admissions and Records Office.
-Questions regarding final grades should be directed to the Dean of Counseling and Enrollment Services.
+In the absence of mistake, fraud, incompetency or bad faith, the determination of the student's grades by the instructor shall be final once they have been filed in the Admissions and Records Office.
+Questions regarding final grades should be directed to the Administrator over Admissions and Records.